mroi/GPGMail/README.md

 anything else.
 No auto-updating, no key managment UI.
 Just the things needed to get nice GPG integration in Apple Mail.

 I modified the components to get a self-contained plugin that fits my setup.
-This may not be for you.
+Due to macOS sandboxing restrictions, two copies are installed to get both the Mail plugin and the XPC service working.
+The plugin must be manually enabled in Apple Mail’s preferences.

+If you don’t want the hassle of building GPGMail yourself, then this project is not for you.
 I strongly urge you to consider using [the original GPGTools](https://gpgtools.org) instead of my custom version.
+It comes with on option to [financially support the original developers](https://gpgtools.org/faq), which I highly recommend you do.

 The original licenses of the above components apply.